 The two pals started out with a Whitefish Bay-based business called Chicken Delight, but in 1969, they changed directions and opened a Ned’s Pizza franchise at 3246 S. 27th St.

 "The first 20 years were a lot of work, but it paid off," says Strack.

-Mayer and Strack, now 75, still work at the restaurant, but have handed over day-to-day operations to Mayer's daughter, Leanne Grano.
+Mayer and Strack, now 79, still work in the kitchen, but they handed over day-to-day operations to Mayer’s daughter, Leanne Grano.

-The father and daughter bought the building last month from Leon Schneider of Leon's Frozen Custard after leasing the space for 44 years.
+The father and daughter bought the building a few years ago from Ron Schneider of Leon’s Frozen Custard after leasing the space for 44 years.
 (Coincidentally, Strack says many of their customers commonly go to Leon's after their pizza dinner for dessert.)